LiamMorrow/LiftLog/Docs/FeedProcess.md

 - Timestamp of request - this is the timestamp of when a feed item was submitted.
 This could correlate to a time of workout, and therefore could be considered PII.
 - User ID (a UUID) - this is stored on the device, but is not linked to it (i.e. The LiftLog servers cannot trace userId to device)

 Data is encrypted by the user before sending to the LiftLog server.
 It is encrypted via AES-CBC, and signed via RSA-PSS to guarantee authenticity (see [Payload Encryption](#payload-encryption)).
 At no point does the server store the unencrypted private keys.
-Public keys _may_ reach the CDN server via the share url, the risk here is minimal, as:

-    A. they are public keys which would only allow inbox messages to be sent to a user
-    B. the CDN servers are separate from the api servers which store data, and
-    C. the share urls usually open directly in the app, bypassing even the CDN servers.
+Public keys are stored alongside the user's information.

 ### How following is accomplished